heyitsmeharv/heyitsmeharv/README.md

 describe myself as being a fun, friendly, enthusiastic problem solver with an inquisitive mindset.

 In my spare time you can catch me:
-- 🇪🇸 Learning Spanish
-- ♟️ Playing Chess
 - 📝 Blogging [**here**](https://www.heyitsmeharv.com/).
+- ♟️ Hanging my Queen in Chess
+- 🇪🇸 Aprendiendo Castiano

 ## 🛠️ Skills